hldohaga/upfnabp/litlead.md

 The data on all these is in the dataset.
 Raw BP values are also present in the dataset to allow quality review.

-I have created a categorical variable which identifies participants with BP over 140 mmHg to enable logistic regression.
+Hypertension is BP over 140 mmHg, categorised to enable logistic regression.
 This value is identified by Du et al (@du2014) and others, though some use lower values such as 120mmHg ( @shimConsumptionUltraProcessedFood2022 )

 ## Other Variables